Okky Lukman

 Okky Ayudhia Lukman or better known as Okky Lukman (born in Jakarta, Indonesia on August 25, 1984) is an Indonesian actress, comedian and presenter of Minangkabau descent.

 Career

 Okky became known after starring in Lenong Bocah from 1993-1998.
-His chubby appearance, chatty conversational style and original way of speaking immediately attracted the attention of viewers.
-Prior to joining Lenong Boy, he appeared in several soap operas including, Okky in "TVRI".
+Her chubby appearance, chatty conversational style and original way of speaking immediately attracted the attention of viewers.
+Prior to joining Lenong Boy, she appeared in several soap operas including, Okky in "TVRI".
 Aditya Gumay, leader Ananda Studio and Lenong boy, who saw great talent within Oki.
 From there anyway Oki then involved in staging "Lenong Boy" broadcast on a television station.
 Oki now also venturing into the world of soap operas and television host.